 Strategy: The Tesuque Valley Community Association will reach out to a technical assistance organization such as Amigos Bravos to explore ways for Tesuque residents to monitor the presence of contaminants that aren’t already regulated by the New Mexico Environment Department and if appropriate, develop a strategy to address water contaminants.

 Strategy: The Tesuque Valley Community Association will form a subcommittee to develop educational materials documenting how individual households can minimize their impact on water resources.
-Please see Appendix D Protecting Our Water and Ourselves for educational information that identifies household supplies and building materials that are commonly used but pose risks to the environment and residents.